RandomFractals/venn-diagram-generator/README.md

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramTopicList3.png)

 Also, the boilerplate angular4 jasmine tests are still passing.
 It's a good sign.
-I'll double down on that for the list comp. tomorrow.
+I'll double down on that part for the topic list view model type in day 2 of dev.
 One must have tests! for good karma and all :)

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramsTestKarma2.png)